 Constipation can be either short-term (acute) or long-term (chronic).
 Children with intestinal diseases may have chronic constipation problems.
 But in most cases, constipation is a short-term condition.
 If your child has chronic constipation, work with your child's healthcare provider.
 In an age-appropriate manner, include your child in treatment discussions and plans.
 Together you can create a care plan that is right for your child.

 When should I call my child's healthcare provider?

 Call your child's healthcare provider if you have any questions or concerns about your child's bowel habits or patterns.
-Talk with your child's provider if your child:
+Talk with your child's provider right away if your child: